A Guide To Selling a House With a Mortgage

 On top of banking fees, you will also set aside funds to pay for conveyancing, marketing and agents fee or commission.
 Be sure to budget around $800 to $2000 to cover the legal costs of the sale, which is handled by a conveyancer or solicitor.
 Costs vary depending on which states and territories you reside in.

-Your real estate agents may ask for a flat fee or operate off a tiered commission.
+Your real estate agent may ask for a flat fee or operate off a tiered commission.
 These methods will be discussed and agreed upon before any contracts are signed.

 Your agent is also in the best position to advise on a marketing budget.
 Campaigns are based on where you live, your type of dwelling and market performance.
 It often includes both digital and printed media.